-Attention Boise, Idaho Residents - there has been a 1.4 billion dollar settlement in the Stryker Hip Implant MDL.
+Stryker Hip Settlement Alert for Boise, Idaho Residents - there has been a 1.4 billion dollar settlement in the Stryker Hip Implant MDL.
 Please take the time to get fully informed about the Stryker Master Settlement Agreement.

+Do You Need a Boise, Idaho Hip Metallosis Lawyer?
 Perhaps you are one of the thousands of consumers who received a metal on metal hip implant.
 At the time, you were probably told the implant was perfectly safe—and you believed those reassurances.
 Unfortunately, since the “heyday” of metal hip implants, many consumers have developed serious health issues related to their metal hip implant, and a significant number with Stryker Rejuvenate Hip Implants have been forced to undergo risky Stryker Rejuvenate hip revision surgery in order to stop the heavy metals from continuing to build in their system.

 If you are one of the 20,000 people who received a Stryker Rejuvenate or ABGII, or one of the 100,000 people who received a DePuy Pinnacle or ASR, it could be wise to speak to a Boise, Idaho hip metallosis attorney to make sure your rights are protected.
 Your Boise, Idaho metal on metal hip lawyer will work hard to help ensure your lawsuit is filed in a timely manner so you do not exceed the Boise, Idaho Stryker Rejuvenate hip statute of limitations.

 How the Boise, Idaho Stryker Rejuvenate Hip Statute of Limitations Could Affect You: The Boise, Idaho Stryker ABGII hip statute of limitations is a very important date set by individual states, and ranging from one year to ten years.
 The statutes set forth the amount of time you have to file a product liability case; if you exceed this time you could be forever barred from pursuing compensation for your injuries.
 In the state of Idaho, a civil cause of action must be filed within two years from the time your injury was discovered—or should have been discovered.
 There are a number of legal complexities associated with the Boise, Idaho Stryker Rejuvenate hip statute of limitations, and having a knowledgeable Boise, Idaho Stryker ABGII hip metallosis lawyer by your side can help you determine how much time you have left to file a claim.

 Understanding the Stryker ABGII Hip Recall: The Stryker ABGII hip recall and the Stryker Rejuvenate hip recall both occurred in July, 2012, and the DePuy ASR hip recall was issued in August, 2010.
 The DePuy Pinnacle has not been recalled, although the metal liner was pulled from the market in 2013, and replaced with a plastic liner.
 Many wonder why the Pinnacle has not been recalled, as the device shares many of the same design flaws as the ASR.
 Johnson and Johnson, the parent company of DePuy continues to maintain the safety of the Pinnacle—and continues to sell the device.
 Prior to the Stryker ABGII hip recall, Stryker issued an Urgent Field Safety Notification to hospitals and surgeons, stating there was a higher-than-normal risk of failure for both the ABGII and the Rejuvenate and that both models were prone to fretting and corrosion, leading to excessive generation of metal ion debris.

+What Causes Stryker Rejuvenate Hip Metal Debris?
 Stryker Rejuvenate hip metal debris as well as metal debris from other metal hip devices is caused when the patient engages in activity and the metal components rub against one another.
 The friction created causes tiny metal ions to shear away from the metal components.
 These cobalt and chromium shards burrow into the hip tissues or travel to the bloodstream.
 Stryker ABGII hip metal debris can also be responsible for the development of pseudo-tumors.
 These pseudo-tumors are usually non-cancerous and can grow quite large before the patient realizes they are present.

 What to Do if You Experience Symptoms of DePuy ASR Hip Metallosis: When metal ions lodge into the hip tissues, you may experience chronic and worsening levels of pain in the hip, groin or thigh.
 You will likely notice significant levels of inflammation, and the hip bones and tissues can begin to deteriorate.
 The hip implant can begin to loosen, requiring DePuy ASR hip revision surgery.
 Stryker Rejuvenate hip metallosis, Stryker ABGII hip metallosis and DePuy Pinnacle hip metallosis all have the same symptoms of hip metallosis.
 If you have been implanted with a Biomet, Wright, Smith & Nephew or Zimmer Durom metal hip device, you may also suffer symptoms of metallosis.

+What are the Symptoms of DePuy Pinnacle Hip Chromium and Cobalt Poisoning?
 Cobalt and chromium ions which travel to the bloodstream can cause serious, adverse health issues.
 Doctors are unsure why some people appear to be more sensitive to the effects of heavy metals and can undergo serious health symptoms at relatively low levels of heavy metal buildup.
 Others may have much higher levels of heavy metals in the body, yet have not yet experienced any adverse health effects.
 The symptoms of DePuy Pinnacle hip chromium and cobalt poisoning include the following: gastrointestinal, neurological, cardiovascular, renal, thyroid and reproductive disorders, loss of hearing and vision, vertigo, irritability, anxiety, depression, DNA disruption, the development of pseudo-tumors, chronic headaches, respiratory issues, including asthma, skin rashes and certain types of cancer.

 When Stryker ABGII Hip Revision Surgery Becomes Necessary: Should your levels of cobalt and chromium reach dangerous levels, or should your metal hip implant fail, you may be forced to undergo Stryker ABGII hip revision surgery.
 Hip revision surgery is considered much riskier as well as more expensive than the original hip implant surgery.
 Stryker Rejuvenate hip revision surgery can take as long as four to five hours, during which the patient is exposed to excessive bleeding, infection and nerve damage.
 The recovery time for Stryker ABGII hip revision surgery can be as long as six weeks, meaning most patients are off work and unable to even take care of day-to-day activities for an extended period of time.
 If you are a victim of injuries from a metal hip implant, don’t wait—speak to an experienced Boise, Idaho metal on metal hip lawyer as soon as possible to discuss your case.